prateekrastogi/consert.frontend/docs/testing/component-testing.md

 that it renders a HTML `<button>` tag, second that it renders its children we pass it and third that handles clicks!

-This is our Jest setup:
+This is our Mocha setup:

 ```javascript
 describe('<Button />', () => {